mohit01chugh/Healthcare-Patient-Insights/README.md

 **A new Patient Analytics Dashboard 📈 to help us understand patient data better.**

-          To provide quick insights ✨ into things like patient groups 👨‍👩‍👧‍👦, treatment results ✅, and costs 💲, to support data-driven decision-making 🧠.
+          To provide quick insights ✨ into things like patient groups 👨‍👩‍👧‍👦, treatment results ✅, and costs 💲,to support data-driven decision-making 🧠.

 🎯 **Task**